Hello and Welcome to my homepage tropical-oddities.de !

 Here I will present various species from all around the world as well as my personal collection supplying them with trivia, cultivation hints and many more amazing infos.

-The portraits and subpages will be updated regularly as new species or saplings flower or photos can be presented.
+The portraits and subpages will be updated regularly as new species or saplings flower and photos can be presented.

 Dive in and enjoy the peculiar world of the birthworts!

 I'm open to any questions, recommendations and corrections.
-The webpage is under continuous construction and will be supplemented with new infos frequently!
+The webpage is under continuous construction and will be supplemented with new infos regularly!

 The genus Aristolochia consists of a labyrinth of subgenera, sections, series and species' complexes evolved in a long evolutionary history.